soupi/learn-haskell-blog-generator/mdbook-src/02_04-safer_construction.md

 and call it `append_`, and cover type classes later.

-`append_` should take two `HtmlStructure`s, and return a third `HtmlStructure`, appending the inner `String` in the first `HtmlStructure` to the second and wrapping the result back in `HtmlStructure.
+`append_` should take two `HtmlStructure`s, and return a third `HtmlStructure`, appending the inner `String` in the first `HtmlStructure` to the second and wrapping the result back in `HtmlStructure`.

 Try implementing `append_`.